-98 8.3.1 Stored certificate chain format
+108 8.3.1 Stored certificate chain format

-- The SPDM specification indicates that the certificate chain returned to the Requester are formatted where the first certificate is signed by the root certificate, or is the root certificate itself, and each subsequent certificate is signed by the preceding certificate until the leaf certificate.
+- 109 The SPDM specification indicates that the certificate chain returned to the Requester is formatted such that the first certificate is signed by the root certificate, or is the root certificate itself, and each subsequent certificate is signed by the preceding certificate until the leaf certificate.
 The returned certificate chain is also to include a hash of the root certificate.
-Implementers are recommended to store the entire certificate chain in a slot, including the root certificate, so that the hash can be generated with the currently negotiated algorithm. - A Responder can choose to send one of the two certificate chain formats (with or without the root certificate) depending on the situation.
+Implementers are recommended to store the entire certificate chain in a slot, including the root certificate, so that the hash can be generated with the currently negotiated algorithm. - 110 A Responder can choose to send one of the two certificate chain formats (with or without the root certificate)

+depending on the situation.
 For instance, a Responder could send the certificate chain formatted without the root certificate when using a slower transport.